 Mission and Philosophy

-At Miquon we have prioritized and defined the particular progressive philosophies which hold meaning and value for us into nine tenets.
-We find this list of nine principles to have enduring value as the world changes around us.
+At Miquon we have prioritized and defined the particular Progressive philosophies which hold meaning and value for us into nine tenets.
+We find this list of nine tenets to have enduring value as the world changes around us.
 We return to it frequently as we reflect upon our professional practice, our goals for students, and our hopes for the future.